 If you need COVID PCR testing, come to Urgent Care & Wellness Center.
-For more information, call us or visit online to see our business hours.
+For more information, contact us or book an appointment online.
 We accept walk-ins.
 We serve patients from Lutz FL, New Port Richey, FL and surrounding areas.

 Table of Contents:

 COVID-19 PCR tests are also known as molecular tests, this particular COVID-19 test detects the genetic material of the virus using a lab technique called polymerase chain reaction (PCR).

 During this test, a fluid sample is collected by inserting a long nasal swab into your nostril and taking fluid from the back of your nose or by using a shorter nasal swab to get a sample.
 Results are usually available within minutes if analyzed onsite or within a few hours after.
 Test processing might have delays dependent on the number of PCR tests that are done each day.
 COVID-19 PCR lab tests are extremely accurate when properly performed by a healthcare professional like ours at Urgent Care & Wellness Center in Lutz, FL.